 Sno-Isle Tech Skills Center is a public school offering technical training for high school students from fourteen local school districts.
-(Administered by Mukilteo School District #6)

-COURSE INFORMATION

-Sno-Isle Tech currently offers six different career pathways based on tasks that are performed on the job.
-You can view courses/classes listed by pathway or in alphabetical order on the Sno-Isle Tech website: www.snoisletech.com
+(Administered by Mukilteo School District #6) COURSE INFORMATION Sno-Isle Tech currently offers six different career pathways based on tasks that are performed on the job.
+You can view courses/classes listed by pathway or in alphabetical order on the Sno-Isle Tech website: INSTRUCTIONAL FORMAT Students are transported to Sno-Isle Tech from their home high school.

-INSTRUCTIONAL FORMAT

-Students are transported to Sno-Isle Tech from their home high school.
 Each student spends a half day at Sno-Isle and a half day at the home high school.
 Sno-Isle Tech class credit appears as elective or CTE credits on the home high school transcript.
 HOW DO STUDENTS APPLY FOR ADMISSION?

-Get an application from your high school counselor or directly from Sno-Isle.
-Complete the application and attach a copy of your most recent high school transcript.
-Give the completed application to your high school counselor who will send it to Sno-Isle.
+Apply online at Sno-Isle Tech www.snoisletech.com.
 An interview will be scheduled with the program Instructor.
-Contact your high school career center or Sno-Isle Tech for more details.
+You may contact Sno-Isle Tech or your high school career center for more details.
 WHO IS ELIGIBLE TO ATTEND SNO-ISLE?

 Juniors and Seniors from member districts in Snohomish and Island counties.
 Anyone age 16 to 20 who has not received a high school diploma.
 Anyone age 16 to 20 who has earned his/her GED.
 Students who know what type of technical training they want.
 WHAT IS THE COST TO ATTEND SNO-ISLE?

 There is no cost for students of member districts.
 Students from non-member districts are served on a space available basis and must pay an additional fee.
 Some programs have a lab fee or require specialized clothing.
 The Cosmetology program has additional fees beyond what is paid by Sno-Isle.
 WHEN DO STUDENTS ATTEND CLASS?

 The classes are part of the regular school calendar and school day.
 CHS students will attend the morning class session.
 The morning class is in session from 7:55am to 10:25am.
 WHAT ABOUT GRADES AND CREDIT?